Mr. Vertigo: Part IV

 Walt stayed in boot camp until 1945, because his eyes were too weak for flight school.
 He starts dwelling the city again and has several small jobs in three years.
 When he eventually gets a job at a baking company, Walt meets Molly Fitzsimmons.
 They marry, but are not able to have children.
 Molly dies of cancer after twenty-three years of marriage.
 Walt becomes an alcoholic, but Molly's family helps him get sober and finds him a job.
-On his way to the city he will work, Walt decides to visit the village he lived in the times of levitation.
-He knocked on Mrs Witherspoon's door and is surprised to see her still living in that house.
+On his way to the city where he will work, Walt decides to visit the village he lived in the times of levitation.
+He knocks on Mrs Witherspoon's door and is surprised to see her still living there.
 She has her own Laundromats and invites Walt to work for her.
-He accepts it, and from then on Mrs Witherspoon and Walt live together like husband and wife.
+He accepts, and from then on Mrs Witherspoon and Walt live together like husband and wife.
 After she dies, Walt decides to write a book about his life.